Falling into Infinity: Composition

 Falling into Infinity is Dream Theater's only studio album to feature keyboardist Derek Sherinian (pictured in 2012).

 Falling into Infinity is the first Dream Theater album to feature multiple songs with lyrics by Mike Portnoy.
 Portnoy and the rest of the band were forced to write more lyrics following the departure of Kevin Moore.
 All of Portnoy's lyrics were inspired by his frustration with Elektra Records: "New Millennium" and "Just Let Me Breathe" are aimed at the music industry and label, and "Burning My Soul" targets A&R man Derek Oliver.
-John Petrucci wrote six lyrics for the album, including those for "Peruvian Skies"; lead singer James LaBrie and bassist John Myung each contributed lyrics to one song each, "Anna Lee" and "Trial of Tears" respectively; while "Hell's Kitchen" is an instrumental.
+John Petrucci wrote lyrics for six songs on the album, including "Peruvian Skies"; lead singer James LaBrie and bassist John Myung each contributed lyrics to one song each, "Anna Lee" and "Trial of Tears" respectively; while "Hell's Kitchen" is an instrumental.
 Both "Peruvian Skies" and "Anna Lee" deal with the subject of child abuse.
 As is the case with most Dream Theater albums, the songs were given working titles during production; for example, "Lines in the Sand" and "Burning My Soul" were originally called "Cat's Tail" and "Carnival of Clams", respectively.

 In the official Dream Theater biography Lifting Shadows, author Rich Wilson described Falling into Infinitys musical style as having an "accessible nature".
 In his review of the album for AllMusic, Jeremy Ulrey noted of the album: "Like many other progressive bands playing difficult music, Dream Theater inevitably chose to trim down both their bombastic production and intricate songwriting for a more laid-back approach, both live and in the studio."
 Its writing was inspired by a multitude of artists including Elton John.